shakfu/cymongoose/docs/installation.rst

 Install from PyPI
 -----------------

-The easiest way to install pymongoose is from PyPI:
+The easiest way to install cymongoose is from PyPI:

 .. code-block:: bash

-    pip install pymongoose
+    pip install cymongoose

 This will download and install the latest stable release along with all required dependencies.